magenta/magenta/magenta/pipelines/README.md

 > {'my_output': [<__main__.OutputType object>]}
 ```

+_Note:_
-Not every pipeline output needs to be connected to something, as long as at least one output is used.
+For pipelines which output more than one thing, not every pipeline output needs to be connected to something as long as at least one output is used.

 ## DAGPipeline Exceptions